MadeInPierre/finalynx/README.md

 # Finary Assistant :robot:

-Finary Assistant is a command-line tool to organize your investments portfolio in a custom structure and get automated monthly investment recommendations based on your future life goals :superhero:
+Finary Assistant is a command-line tool to organize your investments portfolio and get automated monthly investment recommendations based on your future life goals.
 This tool synchronizes with your [Finary](https://finary.com/) account to show real-time investment values.

 Don't have Finary yet?
-Sign up using my [referral link](https://finary.com/referral/f8d349c922d1e1c8f0d2) or through the [default](https://finary.com/signup) page.
+You can sign up using my [referral link](https://finary.com/referral/f8d349c922d1e1c8f0d2) :sparkles: (or through the [default](https://finary.com/signup) page).

 <p align="center">
   <img src="./doc/screenshot.png" width="500" />